MartaLourido/letsrecyclethegame/project-readme.md

 ## Description
 My project consists of an interactive recycling game, in which in the first level there is simply a bin and it rains recyclable waste and you have to pick it up with the bin.
-In the possible improvement, there will be three bins and you will have to change the color of the bin depending on the type of trash that falls: plastic, paper, organic...

 ## MVP (DOM - CANVAS)
 -The game has a bin wich can that moves horizontally